chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 ========================================================

 This is the XXe Lethe example.
 It revisits the same taylor-couette flow problem in `Example 2 <https://lethe-cfd.github.io/lethe/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.html>`_, now using immersed boundaries to represent the inner cylinder.
-This example demonstrates some of the capabilities of Lethe to simulate the flow around complex geometries meshing them explicitly with a conformal mesh, but instead by using the Nitsche immersed boundary method available within Lethe.
+This example demonstrates some of the capabilities of Lethe to simulate the flow around complex geometries without meshing them explicitly with a conformal mesh, but instead by using the Nitsche immersed boundary method available within Lethe.

 Features
 ----------------------------------